 Look for a company with a good reputation that has a high financial strength rating.
 You can contact your state’s insurance department to see if a specific company and agent are licensed by the state.

-Contact your life insurance company to get information about child life insurance or child riders.
+Contact your life insurance company to get information about a child policy or child riders.
 Ask your family and friends for recommendations.
 Compare quotes on the Internet.
-Contact your employer to see if child life insurance is offered as an employee benefit.
+Contact your employer to see if child policy e is offered as an employee benefit.

 Compiled using information from the following sources: